wujq95/COMP6521_LA1/README.md

 ### Configuration
 1. Language: Java
-2. Algorithm: TPMMS
+2. Algorithm: Two_Phase Multiway Merge Sort(TPMMS)
-3. Test Framework: JUnit
+3. Test Framework: JUnit4
 4. Original Files: The line number of files are about 1000,000 and 500,000.
 They need to be put in the file `/src/Data_Files`.

 ### TPMMS